El Placer – Sexual Violence

 The Washington Post

-Torture, killings and forced disappearances became commonplace under the absolute control of the paramilitaries, who remained unmolested by Colombian State security forces, however what most marked their reign was the sexual violence, forced sexual enslavement, rapes and femicides committed against women and young girls in the region.
+The Colombian authorities came and picked-up the bodies, registered the deaths and left.
+But the paramilitaries remained.
+It was the beginning of a seven-year reign of terror in the town.
+Torture, killings and forced disappearances became commonplace as the paramilitaries were left to do as they wished, unmolested by the Colombian State.
+However, what most marked the paramilitary occupation was the sexual violence, forced sexual enslavement, rapes and femicides committed against women and young girls in the region.

-The images here are from a report from the Washington Post newspaper and the USA’s National Public Radio (Links below).
+Article published in the Washington Post newspaper and the USA’s National Public Radio – External links:

-Much of the research for the report was based on the report (in Spanish) published by the Centro de Memoria Historica: http://www.centrodememoriahistorica.gov.co/descargas/informes2012/el_placer.pdf.
+Much of the research for the article was based on the report (in Spanish) published by the Centro de Memoria Historica: